superbderrick/UnitySwift/README.md

 # UnitySwift

-This is a sample code that integrates Unity in an iOS app using Swift The sample is based on the uaal example provided by unity.
-Please refer to the sample below
+This is a sample code that integrates Unity in an iOS app using Swift The sample is based on the uaal example provided by unity Please refer to the sample below

 https://github.com/Unity-Technologies/uaal-example